metisjs/metis-ui/src/components/scrollbar/index.en-US.md

 ---
 title: Scrollbar
+description: A scrollbar that can hide automatically.
 group:
   title: Other
   order: 6
 ---

-A scrollbar that can hide automatically.

 > Extended from [rc-scrollbars](https://github.com/sakhnyuk/rc-scrollbars)